Solution · Automotive

 What types of automotive businesses does Prefero work with?

-Prefero works with independent auto repair and mechanic shops, car detailing and mobile detailing studios, tire and wheel shops, oil-change and quick-lube centres, body shops, and EV service and accessory installers.
+Prefero works with independent auto repair and mechanic shops, car detailing and mobile detailing studios, tire and wheel shops, oil-change and quick-lube centers, body shops, and EV service and accessory installers.
 The agents are configured around automotive intake vocabulary (vehicle year, make, model, service type, customer-pay versus warranty work) so the qualification and booking process fits how automotive shops actually operate.

 Cora monitors every inbound channel (phone, SMS, website forms, and Google Business Profile messages) around the clock.
 When a driver contacts the shop after hours, Cora responds within 60 seconds, captures the vehicle details and service request, and books the appointment into the shop calendar based on current schedule availability.
-In our data, 45% of drivers who reach voicemail on their first call do not call back (Prefero internal data, 4,300+ businesses).
+In our data, 45% of drivers who reach voicemail on their first call do not call back (Prefero internal data, 5,000+ local businesses).
 Cora eliminates that abandonment rate by ensuring every first contact receives an immediate, qualified response.

 How does declined-service recovery work?

 When a service advisor marks a line item as declined in the repair order (brake service, cabin air filter, transmission fluid, tire replacement), Echo records the vehicle, the deferred service, and the date.
-At 90 days, 6 months, and before the next expected state inspection window, Echo sends a personalised outreach to that customer referencing the specific work that was deferred.
-In our work with independent shops, consistent timed follow-up recovers declined-service revenue at two to three times the rate of shops that rely on advisor memory alone (Prefero internal data, 4,300+ businesses).
+At 90 days, 6 months, and before the next expected state inspection window, Echo sends a personalized outreach to that customer referencing the specific work that was deferred.
+In our work with independent shops, consistent timed follow-up recovers declined-service revenue at two to three times the rate of shops that rely on advisor memory alone (Prefero internal data, 5,000+ local businesses).

 Does Prefero integrate with Mitchell 1 or Shopware?